KauachiEurope Trip 2026

 Begin with the family arc

-Opening sequence, family section, and Madrid launch establish why the trip matters before any route detail takes over.
+The family section and Madrid launch establish why the trip matters before any route detail takes over.

 02